Armband U-turn and Infantino’s rant – the controversies so far at the World Cup - NewsBreak

 Qatar have faced increasing scrutiny leading into the winter World Cup.

-Here is a looks at some of the controversies during the tournament.
+Here the PA news agency looks at some of the controversies during the tournament.

 Alcohol banned at stadiums – November 18